-- the cost of acquisition and improvement of land (capitalized); - the cost of benefits in kind (tax-free for the recipient); - interest in excess of the annual average bank interest rate; - interest paid for loans exceeding on average four times the amount of net assets value during the taxable period . - private pension premiums; - damage and waste related to production, transportation and storage in excess of the rates determined by law; - dividends; - the profit tax itself; - penalties and fines; - expenses in respect of technical, consulting and management services provided by non resident entities, and not paid in the relevant tax period (such expense become deductible should the company pay the amount of withholding tax related to such services during that tax period); - personal consumption expenses; - representation and reception expenses when exceed 0.3 percent of the annual turnover; - sponsorship expenses when exceed 3 percent of profit before tax and sponsorship expenses for press publishers when exceed 5 percent of the profit before tax; - expenses for salaries and other compensations deriving from employment relationship, in case the payment is not performed through banking system; - expenses resulting from transactions performed in cash for amounts exceeding ALL 300,000 for each purchase and exceeding the ceiling of 10 percent of the total of purchases made during the taxable period;
+- the cost of acquisition and improvement of land (capitalized); - the cost of benefits in kind (tax-free for the recipient); - interest in excess of the annual average bank interest rate; - interest paid for loans exceeding on average four times the amount of net assets value during the taxable period . - private pension premiums; - damage and waste related to production, transportation and storage in excess of the rates determined by law; - dividends; the profit tax itself: - penalties and fines; - expenses in respect of technical, consulting and management services provided by non resident entities, and not paid in the relevant tax period (such expense become deductible should the company pay the amount of withholding tax related to such services during that tax period); - personal consumption expenses: - representation and reception expenses when exceed 0.3 percent of the annual turnover; - sponsorship expenses when exceed 3 percent of profit before tax and sponsorship expenses for press publishers when exceed 5 percent of the profit before tax; - expenses for salaries and other compensations deriving from employment relationship, in case the payment is not performed through banking system; - expenses resulting from transactions performed in cash for amounts exceeding ALL 300,000 for each purchase.